mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 itself to `body` or `rootElement` configuration found in `config/environment.js`.

-Below it we add a `MyEmbeddedApp` class wrapper.
-Its job is to take over of App initialization as well as serve as a communication layer between the App and whoever uses it.
+Below it, we add a `MyEmbeddedApp` class wrapper.
+Its job is to take over the App initialization as well as serve as a communication layer between the App and whoever uses it.

 There's probably a few different ways to organize this.
-Here, for simplicity, the wrapper talks to the `application` controller directly but, if you have a more complicated use case, you could use services, proper events, and such to do the job.
+Here, for simplicity, the wrapper talks to the `application` controller directly, but, if you have a more complicated use case, you could use services, proper events, and such to do the job.